John Carroll Lynch: Career

 Lynch was a member of the Guthrie Theater company.
 He starred in several productions, toured with the company and worked there for over eight seasons.

 Lynch made his feature film debut in Grumpy Old Men (1993).
 He gained notice in a supporting role as Norm Gunderson in the Coen brothers' film Fargo (1996).
 His other notable films are Face/Off (1997), Bubble Boy (2001), Gothika (2003), Things We Lost in the Fire (2007), Gran Torino (2008), Shutter Island (2010), Paul (2011) and Crazy, Stupid, Love (2011).
 He portrayed Arthur Leigh Allen in Zodiac (2007) and the first establisher of McDonald's, Mac McDonald, in The Founder (2016).

 Lynch has also had an extensive career in television.
 He appeared in ABC sitcom The Drew Carey Show as the title character's cross-dressing brother, Steve Carey.
 He has also been a regular cast member on series such as Close to Home, Carnivàle, Body of Proof and seasons 4, 5, 7 and 9 of American Horror Story.

 In 2018, Lynch was cast in the lead role of Bud Carl in the CBS All Access drama One Dollar.
 The series was cancelled after one season.
 In 2020, Lynch plays the lead role of Rick Legarski in the ABC crime drama series Big Sky, created by David E. Kelley.
 After his character was killed off, he resurfaced as Wolf Legarski, Rick's twin brother.
 He also co-starred in Aaron Sorkin's acclaimed film The Trial of the Chicago 7, as activist David Dellinger.
 In 2025, he co-starred in the 1st season of Ballard alongside Maggie Q.

+In 2025, Lynch made his Broadway debut, playing Creon in Oedipus, directed by Robert Icke.